SergioVargasDev/Alejandria-AI/README.md

 ### To other companies
 Alejandria AI enables precise data retrieval, boosts productivity, and transforms static documents into actionable insights with customizable AI tools.

-## Conclusion

-Alejandria AI represents a significant leap forward in how we interact with and understand the content within PDF documents.
-By harnessing the power of advanced AI technologies, this project not only simplifies information retrieval but also paves the way for innovative data visualization and analysis methods.
-Whether for academic research, professional documentation, or personal use, Alejandria AI offers a transformative tool that enhances our ability to access and engage with knowledge.

 ## NOTES
 - please download `ggml-model-gpt4all-falcon-q4_0.bin` from [here](https://gpt4all.io/index.html) and put it in the root of the ai folder
 <div align = "center">